 Dangerous Tenant: What Florida Landlords Can Legally Do Your tenant is threatening neighbors, damaging property, or creating unsafe conditions.
 Here's what Florida law allows you to do — and the line you can't cross.

-Pest Control in Florida Rentals: Landlord vs. Tenant Responsibility Roaches, termites, rodents — who handles pest control in a Florida rental?
-Here's how state law divides responsibility and what your lease should say.
+Pest Control in Florida Rentals: Landlord vs. Tenant Responsibility Roaches, termites, rodents — who pays for pest control in a Florida rental?
+It comes down to property type and what your lease says.
+Here's the breakdown.

 Bed Bugs in My Florida Rental: Who Pays for Treatment?
 Bed bugs in your Florida rental?
-Here's who pays for treatment, what the law requires, and how to handle the dispute between landlord and tenant responsibility.
+Here is who pays for treatment, what Florida Statute 83.51 requires, and how to handle the landlord-tenant dispute.

-Emotional Support Animals in Rentals: What Florida Landlords Must Know Your tenant just presented an ESA letter.
-Florida law says you have to accommodate — but you also have rights.
+Emotional Support Animals in Rentals: What Florida Landlords Must Know Your tenant presented an ESA letter.
+Florida law (FL 760.27) says you must accommodate — but you have rights too.
 Here's what you can and can't do.

 Tenant Abandoned Property in Florida: The Step-by-Step Process Your tenant left.
 Their stuff is still there.
 Florida law gives you a specific process—skip a step and you could owe three months rent in damages.

 Tenant Claims I'm Retaliating: How to Defend Against FL 83.64 Your tenant says you're retaliating.
 FL 83.64 gives tenants a defense — but it doesn't make you powerless.
-Here's how to protect yourself while enforcing the lease.
+Here's how to protect yourself and enforce the lease.

 My Tenant Filed a Complaint: What Florida Landlords Should Do Next Your tenant just filed a complaint — maybe with code enforcement, maybe with your insurer.
 Here's how to respond without making things worse.